 In the vicinity, you can’t miss “The Birth of the Holy Virgin” Orthodox church.
 Unfortunately, it was nearly impossible to take a photo of the whole church, because it’s surrounded with other buildings on all sides.
 The architecture of all churches in Zemun is almost identical.

 From there, I continued my visit through some smaller residential streets.
-Surprisingly, nearly all houses in those streets have also been completely restored, creating a uniquely magical atmosphere.
+Surprisingly, nearly all houses in these streets have also been completely restored, creating a uniquely magical atmosphere.

 The path took me to the “St. Nicholas” church.
 This is also an Orthodox church, constructed in 1745 and it is the oldest Orthodox church in Belgrade.

-From the church, you can go down Njegoševa street, where you will find some restaurants and coffee shops.
+From the church, you can go to Njegoševa street, where you will find some restaurants and coffee shops.
 This street takes you to the bank of the Danube river.

 GARDOŠ TOWER